RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/66-REV.md

 <sup>13</sup> On the east three gates; on the north three gates; on the south three gates; and on the west three gates.
 <sup>14</sup> And the wall of the city had twelve foundations, and in them the names of the twelve apostles of the Lamb.
 <sup>15</sup> And he that talked with me had a golden reed to measure the city, and the gates thereof, and the wall thereof.
-<sup>16</sup> And the city lieth foursquare, and the length is as large as the breadth: and he measured the city with the reed , twelve thousand furlongs.
+<sup>16</sup> And the city lieth foursquare, and the length is as large as the breadth: and he measured the city with the reed, twelve thousand furlongs.
 The length and the breadth and the height of it are equal.
 <sup>17</sup> And he measured the wall thereof, an hundred [and] forty [and] four cubits, [according to] the measure of a man, that is, of the angel.
 <sup>18</sup> And the building of the wall of it was [of] jasper: and the city [was] pure gold, like unto clear glass.
 <sup>19</sup> And the foundations of the wall of the city [were] garnished with all manner of precious stones.
 The first foundation [was] jasper; the second, sapphire; the third, a chalcedony; the fourth, an emerald;
 <sup>20</sup> The fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth, beryl; the ninth, a topaz; the tenth, a chrysoprasus; the eleventh, a jacinth; the twelfth, an amethyst.
 <sup>21</sup> And the twelve gates [were] twelve pearls; every several gate was of one pearl: and the street of the city [was] pure gold, as it were transparent glass.
-<sup>22</sup> And I saw no temple therein : for the Lord God Almighty and the Lamb are the temple of it.
+<sup>22</sup> And I saw no temple therein: for the Lord God Almighty and the Lamb are the temple of it.
 <sup>23</sup> And the city had no need of the sun, neither of the moon, to shine in it: for the glory of God did lighten it, and the Lamb [is] the light thereof.
 <sup>24</sup> And the nations of them which are saved shall walk in the light of it: and the kings of the earth do bring their glory and honour into it.
 <sup>25</sup> And the gates of it shall not be shut at all by day: for there shall be no night there.